Bedework/bedework/docs/deployers/installing.md

 The file **bedework/config/wildfly.deploy.properties** is the quickstart version of that file.

 When developing your own service the first thing to do is create a repository with your files and copy the above file into that repository.
-Then set the **org.bedework.deployment.properties** value to point to that file.
+Then set the **org.bedework.deployment.properties** value in your maven settings.xml to point to that file.

 DO NOT change the **org.bedework.deployment.basedir** property - unless you move the quickstart.
 This property is used to locate the wildfly instance.